Science Me—Ask Better Questions

 Conspiracy theories hypotheses have a bad reputation because, by their very nature, they must make extravagant assumptions.
 They conflict with the mainstream narrative and what we think we know to be true.
 History warns us conspiracies are plentiful but sorting fact from fiction requires a testable hypothesis and empirical data before we can reach a parsimonious conclusion.

 So what is parsimony?
-It's often misunderstood to mean simplicity—yet relativity and evolution aren't simple.
+It's often misunderstood to mean simplicity.
+And yet, Einstein's theory of general relativity isn't simple.
+Neither is Darwin's theory of evolution by Natural Selection.
 They are, however, the most parsimonious explanations of what we observe.
-That's to say they explain reality in the most succinct and reasonable way possible using only the evidence at hand.
+They explain reality in the most succinct and reasonable way possible using only the evidence at hand.

 #4.
 Determinism